justin-mclaren/personal-shopper/README.md

 ## Getting started

 1. [Install Tuist](https://tuist.io) via Homebrew or the install script.
-2. Run `tuist fetch && tuist generate` from the repository root.
+2. Run `tuist install && tuist generate` from the repository root.
 3. Open the generated Xcode project and run the **AIShopperBrowser** scheme.

 ## Continuous Integration